jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-get/index.md

 One of the great things about PowerShell is that the output returned from the commands are objects, not just strings.
 The results from the `Get-DbaReplServer` command, for example, are of type `Microsoft.SqlServer.Replication.ReplicationServer`.
 There are a lot more properties available on this command, but we try to return the most pertinent information by default.

-If you want to explore all the properties you can either run `Get-DbaReplServer -SqlInstance sql1 | Format-List *`, which is basically a `SELECT *` statement.
+If you want to explore all the properties you can either run `Get-DbaReplServer -SqlInstance sql1 | Format-List *`, which is basically like running a `SELECT *` statement in T-SQL.
 Or you can run `Get-DbaReplServer -SqlInstance sql1 | Get-Member` and you'll get a list of all the properties and methods available which can be really useful.

-I mention this because the next command also returns the same type of object, just we choose different properties to return by default. `Get-DbaReplDistributor` is focused on things we care about when we're looking at a distributor - so you can see by running this command against our `sql1` instance we get different properties returned.
+I mention this because the next command also returns the same type of object, we just choose, by default, different properties to return. `Get-DbaReplDistributor` is focused on things we care about when we're looking at a distributor - so you can see by running this command against our `sql1` instance we get different properties returned.

 ```PowerShell
 Get-DbaReplDistributor -SqlInstance sql1